NiklasRosenstein/pydoc-markdown/.github/CONTRIBUTING.md

 ## Changelog entries

 Pydoc-Markdown uses [Slap][] to manage changelogs.
-You should use the Slam CLI to add a new changelog entry, otherwise you need to manually generate a UUID-4.
+You should use the Slap CLI to add a new changelog entry, otherwise you need to manually generate a UUID-4.

     $ slap changelog add -t <type> -d <changelog message> [--issue <issue_url>]